How to Mute a Color with Todd M. Casey

 Knowing color wheel geography is going to help you when it comes to mixing muted down colors.

-But remember there are 12 spots on the color wheel.
-Which red is across from which green?
+There are 12 spots on the color wheel, though, so the key is finding the right complement.
+Which red is opposite your green?

 If you want to get a sense of what YOUR pigments can do, you can make your own color wheel.